Glow stick: Fluorophores used

-Safety issues
+Consumer safety issues and warnings

 Toxicity

 In glow sticks, phenol is produced as a byproduct.
-It is advisable to keep the mixture away from skin and to prevent accidental ingestion if the glow stick case splits or breaks.
-If spilled on skin, the chemicals could cause slight skin irritation, swelling, or, in extreme circumstances, vomiting and nausea.
-Some of the chemicals used in older glow sticks were thought to be potential carcinogens.
+Experts have advised consumers to keep the mixture away from skin and to prevent accidental ingestion if the glow stick case splits or breaks.
+If spilled on skin, the chemicals could cause skin irritation, swelling, or, in extreme circumstances, vomiting and nausea.
+Some of the chemicals used in older glow sticks are carcinogens.
 The sensitizers used are polynuclear aromatic hydrocarbons, a class of compounds known for their carcinogenic properties.

 Dibutyl phthalate, a plasticizer sometimes used in glow sticks (and many plastics), has raised some health concerns.
 It was put on California's list of suspected teratogens in 2006.
 Glow stick liquid contains ingredients that can act as a plasticizer, softening plastics onto which it leaks.
 Diphenyl oxalate can sting and burn eyes, irritate and sting skin and can burn the mouth and throat if ingested.

 Researchers in Brazil, concerned about waste from glowsticks used in fishing in their country, published a study in 2014 on this topic.
 It measured the secondary reactions that continue within used glow sticks, toxicity to cells in culture, and chemical reactions with DNA in vitro.
-The authors found "high toxicity" of light stick solutions, and evidence of reactivity with DNA.
+The authors found high toxicity of light stick solutions, and evidence of reactivity with DNA.
 They concluded that light stick solutions "are hazardous and that the health risks associated with exposure have not yet been properly evaluated."

+Many glow sticks use the chemical TCPO, or trichlorophenol, which is highly toxic if inhaled or ingested and is toxic to organs if ingested or otherwise exposed.

+Legal issues and consumer protection law violations

+A Danish Ministry of the Environment report investigated commercially available glow sticks and found evidence of glow sticks containing dibutyl pthalate, and concluded that this is in violation of the law.
+From the report "that substance must not be used in toys or gimmick and gag articles as according to classification it may damage fertility or the unborn child.
+The risk arises after repeated or longer exposure."
+In this consumer investigation, it was also observed that certain glow stick packaging featured images of children on the front, while the back carried a warning label stating "not suitable for children."
+This inconsistency may lead to consumer confusion and raises questions regarding appropriate product marketing and safety communication.
+Products on amazon can be marketed as child safe and non toxic, but these claims are unvalidated.